dobin/ffw/README.md

 ## Configure fuzzer

-Edit fuzzing.py until STOP line.
-Specify the path to the binary, and how to give
+Edit `fuzzing.py` until STOP line.
+Specify the path to the binary, and how to give the port number as parameter:
 ```
     "name": "vulnserver",
     "target_bin" : PROJDIR + "bin/vulnserver",